OPSILab/Service-Catalog/docs/usage/index.md

 ![](service-list.png)

-The user can also chose a remote catalogue as source of services (only with status `COMPLETED`) by checking the relatetd box.
+The user can also choose a remote catalogue as source of services (see [Federation section](./federation-how-to.md) to know how to add other sources of services).
+If the \"Remote catalogue\" checkbox is checked and a remote catalogue source is selected, only services with status `COMPLETED` will be shown.

 ![](checkbox.png)